-“I’ve had eight miscarriages trying for a second baby,” says Vanessa in an icy tone.
+“I’ve had eight miscarriages trying for a second baby,” replied Vanessa in an icy tone.
 “I never thought I would want more than one kid.
 So, I only asked for one that night.”

-Vanessa waved this off with a motion of her hand, “The point is, the spell worked.”
+Vanessa waved it off with a motion of her hand, “The point is, the spell worked.”

 “For better or worse,” I said.